It’s BOGO sale time for Father’s Day! - Ballpark Digest

-It’s two weeks until Father’s Day on June 15, so time to plan a grand celebration.
+Father’s Day arrives on June 15, so time to plan a grand celebration.
 The best gift is the gift of books, and as part of the celebration we’re offering a BOGO sale across all of our sports print books.

 The BOGO sale is straightforward: Buy one print book and get the second print book half-off.
 We’ve made the sale as simple as possible: no phrases to remember, no fields to fill out.
 Just place two titles in your shopping cart and check out–a 50% discount on the least expensive item in the cart.